Practice in State & Federal Courts and United States Supreme Court

 Salvaged Navy Airplane from Lake Michigan

-On a sad note, the week before Kevin salvaged this airplane, his father, William Francis Griffin passed away.
+On a sad note, the week before Kevin completed the salvage operation, his father, William Francis Griffin, lost the battle with cancer.

 The Gulf War and Marines

-One month after the salvage operation in Chicago, Kevin received orders from the Marine Corps to
+One month after the salvage operation in Chicago, Kevin was ordered back to active duty by the Marine Corps for

 in an Air Force C-5 transport plane with several Huey Gunships tucked in the cargo bay landed in the middle of the night on a remote